 ./jmeter.sh -n -t <script path> -l <log file path> -R server1,server2,server3,

-- Divide the target user load with the number of slave machines and use that figure as ‘Number of Threads (users)’ input in Thread Group.
+- Divide the target user load with the number of slave machines and use that figure as the ‘Number of Threads (users)’ input in Thread Group.

-- When a unique test data scenario needs to execute then test data in the CSV data set config file placed at different slave; must be unique.
+- When a unique test data scenario needs to execute then test data in the CSV data set config file placed at a different slave; must be unique.
 The same copy of the CSV file will produce duplicate data.

 - All the slaves (load generators) must be in the same network so that there is no discrepancy in the network latency which impacts the result.

 - This port can be controlled by JMeter property called client.rmi.localport in jmeter.properties.
-If there are any firewalls or other network filters between JMeter client and server, you will need to make sure that they are set up to allow the connections through.
+If there are any firewalls or other network filters between the JMeter client and server, you will need to make sure that they are set up to allow the connections through.

 Confirmation of successful test start:

 Challenges in distributed testing:

 - Server failed to start: java.rmi.server.ExportException